Posted on Leave a comment

 A Tapestry of Time and Place

-In The Queen’s Plate, this historical richness serves as a foundation upon which the modern-day issues are explored.
+In The Queen that Wears the Crown, this historical richness serves as a foundation upon which the modern-day issues are explored.

 By intertwining the past with the present, Smith creates a dynamic narrative that highlights the continuous impact of history on current social realities.
 His characters navigate through the complexities of life, influenced by the legacies of colonialism, rebellion, and transformation.